DaveParillo/cisc192-reader/_sources/chapter2/review-3.rst

          :language: cpp
          :nocodelens:

-         Finish the code below so that it returns the correct volume of a sphere.
+         Finish the code below so that it shows the correct volume of a sphere.
          Hint: think about what happens when you use integer division.
          ~~~~
          #include <iostream>
-         using namespace std;

          int main () {
              int radius = 5;